Axheladini/Link-Monitoring/README.md

 ## Importing your important links ( the dataset)

 1. This is the most important step, defining your dataset with important links.
 At this point, it is an advantage if you have object oriented programming knowledge and skills but I will try to explain the whole process in details so any WebDev, DevOps or Webmaster can understand it.
+Before going into details and reading bellow steps please check english.py and deutsch.py files under websites directory, the whole dataset logic is within these files.

+ * The whole dataset of important link is under websites directory.
+ * Do not update, change or modify __init__.py and config.py files, these are important files for the tool to run.
+ * I always create a separate dataset file for each language of the website for which I need to test important links.
+If you can see inside websites directory I have created engllish.py, deutsch.py … You can name these files as you wish but you must follow one convention: use only letters, no special characters (like: *&^%$#@!~_+-?/).
+ * Each dataset file should have the header code where some modules are imported.
+(Check the line that starts with DO NOT on english.py file)
 ## Contributing

 1. Fork it!